xpcoffee/nvim-markdown-adaptor/README.md

 [Neovim](https://neovim.io/) plugin which adapts markdown files to external targets (one-way sync).

-> ❗❗WARNING❗❗
+> [!caution]
-> This repo is real-buggy, and not ready for public consumption.
+> This repo is real-buggy, and not yet ready for public-consumption.
 Use at your own risk.
-> ❗❗WARNING❗❗

 ## Goals (as of 2024-08)